Zabrane/qlnd/doc/LightningTickerplants.md

 # What are payment channels

-The central component, or building block, of the Lightning Network is the bidirectional payment channel.
+The primary building block of the Lightning Network are bidirectional payment channels.
+Payment channels are opened between Lightning network peers, or **nodes**, who are running the Lightning protocol software.
-A payment channel is constructed between two participants by creating a multisignature wallet on the blockchain which requires both participants signatures for funds to be spent.
+A payment channel is constructed between two participants by creating ai 2-of-2 multisignature address on the blockchain which requires both participants signatures for funds to be spent.
 This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**.
 In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
 The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
-The 0.1 BTC on Bob end is referred to as inbound capacity.
+The 0.1 BTC on Bob's end is referred to as inbound capacity.
 This inbound capacity determines how much Alice can receive.

 ![](AliceAndBobOpening.png)